-HIV infection can be transmitted from an infected mother to her child in the following ways:
+HIV infection can be transmitted from a mother infected with HIV to her child in the following ways:

-Treating infected women with HIV drugs can dramatically reduce the risk of transmission.
-Infected pregnant women should be treated during the 2nd and 3rd trimesters of pregnancy, during delivery, and during breastfeeding.
+Treating infected women with antiretroviral medications can significantly reduce the risk of transmission.
+Women who are pregnant and infected with HIV should be treated during the 2nd and 3rd trimesters of pregnancy, during delivery, and during breastfeeding.
 Doing a cesarean delivery and treating the baby for several weeks after birth also reduce the risk.

-Infected mothers should not breastfeed if they live in countries where formula feeding is safe and affordable.
-However, in countries where infectious diseases and undernutrition are common causes of infant death and where safe, affordable infant formula is not available, the World Health Organization recommends that mothers breastfeed.
+HIV is excreted in breast milk.
+Mothers infected with HIV should not breastfeed if they live in areas where formula feeding is safe and affordable.
+However, in areas where infectious diseases and undernutrition are common causes of infant death and where safe, affordable infant formula is not available, the World Health Organization recommends antiretroviral treatment combined with breastfeeding for at least 12 months.
 In such cases, the protection provided by breastfeeding from potentially fatal infections may counterbalance the risk of HIV transmission.

-Rarely, HIV infection is transmitted through blood transfusions or organ transplants.
+Currently, HIV infection is rarely transmitted through blood transfusions or organ transplants.

-Since 1985 in most developed countries, all blood collected for transfusion is tested for HIV, and when possible, some blood products are treated with heat to eliminate the risk of HIV infection.
-The current risk of HIV infection from a single blood transfusion (which is carefully screened for HIV and other bloodborne viruses in most developed countries) is estimated to be less than 1 in about 2 million in the United States.
-However, in many developing countries, blood and blood products are not screened for HIV or are not screened as stringently.
+Since 1985 in most high-resource countries, all blood collected for transfusion is tested for HIV, and when possible, some blood products are treated with heat to eliminate the risk of HIV infection.
+The current risk of HIV infection from a single blood transfusion (which is carefully screened for HIV and other bloodborne viruses) is estimated to be less than 1 in about 2 million in the United States.
+However, in many low-resource countries, blood and blood products are not screened for HIV or are not screened as stringently.
 There, the risk remains substantial.